 Wilderness Safari Tour in Rwanda

-On this exciting 10-day tour lose yourself in the African wilderness Rwanda.
+On this exciting 10-day tour lose yourself in this African wilderness Rwanda safari.
 Get to see the Big Five in Akagera, their natural habitat, and later explore Nyungwe and Volcanoes national parks to mingle with the Chimps, gorillas, and other apes.
 If you are a bird lover, Rwanda is the remaining paradise on this planet.
 Carry your checklist, binoculars, and camera because you won't be able to get enough of it.

 Nyanza town will take you on a historical tour as you visit the Kings Palace Museum and the Ethnographic Museum.
 You will then drive to Nyungwe, home to more than 360 species of birds, chimpanzees, colobus monkeys, and many other species of apes.
 The Nyungwe Forest is the largest tropical rain forest in Africa.